agovi/ASR-for-SAP-Application-Servers/README.md

 * PowerShell modules Az - if you are running it from Visual Code

 ### More about this script
+* Leverage ASR-Infra-Setup.ps1 to setup Recovery Vault Infrastructure - One time activity
-* This script has got three functions such as
+* This script "ASR-MultiVM-SAP.ps1" has got three functions such as
   * enable
   * test
   * cleanup
-* You can run the script in one of the three modes, start with enable, test and cleanup.
+* You can run "ASR-MultiVM-SAP.ps1" in one of the three modes, start with enable, test and cleanup.
-* This PS script require number of parameters, part of input file.
+* These two PS scripts require number of parameters, part of input file.
 See Input Parameter section for more details.
 * All VMs must reside within same RG.
 * Script capture source VM OS/Data Disks, NIC accelerated settings, AvSet and sets up both test and recovery settings accordingly.
-* Script also creates Recovery Plan.
+* Script also creates a Recovery Plan.
 * Re-Running of the script typically skips already protected VMs but you can include new set of VMs that can be protected.
 Each rerun will update NIC & Recovery plan.
 * VM SKU, OS, Data Disks and AvSet settings are created part of initial run for each VM and rerun does not update after initial run.
 * This script can be leveraged to enable ASR on individual SAP system application servers